 Demand accountability and celebrate success.
 If your coaching conversations are anchored in discussions about goal progress, you will know when your reps are on track to meet goals and when they aren't.
 For reps whose progress is lagging, hold them accountable to the plan they developed.
 "Say to them, âYou haven't done this; when do you think you'll do it?'" says Rosen.
 Get a commitment and hold them to it.

 Conversely, when a rep reaches a goal, be certain to celebrate it.
-One of the most meaningful things you (continued on page 2)
+One of the most meaningful things you can (continued on page 2)